SwedbankPay/developer.swedbankpay.com/_includes/transaction-on-file.md

 {:.text-center}
 ![screenshot of the swedish card verification page][swedish-verify]{:height="600px" width="475px"}

-### API Requests
+### Create The Transaction On File Payment

-The API requests are displayed in the flow below.
+The API request and response are displayed in the flow below.
 The generated token will be returned in the parameter 'transactionOnFileToken'.
 For more information regarding the flow, see Verify.

+## Request

 {:.code-view-header}
 **Request**